bandprotocol/bandchain-docs/docs/verifiable-random-function/01-introduction.md

     // A reference to the Bridge contract
     IBridge public bridge;

-    // An id of the VRF oracle script on Bandchain uint64 public oracleScriptID;
+    // An id of the VRF data script on Bandchain uint64 public oracleScriptID;

     // A minimum number of validators needed to resolve requests.